dotahook/dotahook.github.io/_posts/685wishlist.markdown

 Supports should be compensated for playing minesweeper so that they are incentivized to buy more sentries.

+Wanna blow the enemy team to pieces?
+Our Techies guide is [here](https://dotahook.com/guides?hero=techies)

 ###Terrorblade
 - Increased Reflection (Q) cast range from 325 to 400
 - Decreased Conjure Image (W) illusion damage taken from 425% to 375%

 Yeah, this one’s probably not going to happen.

+Our Terrorblade guide is [here](https://dotahook.com/guides?hero=terrorblade)

 ###Timbersaw
 - Increase Intelligence gain from 2.4 to 2.6